 - 11. In 1974 new commitments of economic aid by the USSR, the East European countries and the PRC to the less developed countries amounted to \$1.3 billion, representing a moderate drop from the 1973 level of \$1.6 billion and a 40% decline from the 1971-1972 levels of around \$2 billion. - 12.
 As in most years, the Soviet Union held the position of leading Communist donor country on the strength of \$455 million (35% of total new extensions), although this sum is considerably lower than that committed in 1972 or 1973 (average of \$625 million) and much lower than the 1971 extension of some \$1 billion. - 13.
-Almost 85% of the Soviet 1974 commitments went to three countries Argentina, Pakistan and Syria \$60 million to Argentina for a hydro-electric project in what may be openended credit facilities up to \$600 million, \$216 million for steel mill construction in Pakistan and at least \$100 million primarily to advance the Soviet-built Euphrates dam in Syria. - 14.
+Almost 85% of the Soviet 1974 commitments went to three countries Argentina, Pakistan and Syria \$60 million to Argentina for a hydro-electric project in what may be openended credit facilities up to \$600 million, \$216 million for steel mill construction in Pakistan and at least \$100 million (minimum estimate) primarily to advance the Soviet-built Euphrates Dam and several other projects, including port development and a textile mill in Syria. - 14.
 Cumulative Soviet aid extensions 1954-1974 amounted to some \$9.5 billion.
+With annual levels fluctuating widely commitments averaged around \$640 million over the last five years. - (1) Strictly speaking, for comparability, OECD figures should exclude private capital flows and aid to multilateral institutions.
+This would reduce the OECD net figure to \$10.5 billion.
+Additionally, to ensure a more comparable assessment, the OECD data should be converted to gross flows, i.e. \$11.8 billion.

-With annual levels fluctuating widely, commitments averaged around \$640 million over the last five years. - 15.
-Collectively, East European extensions at \$621 million were above the 1973 level but under the 1972 all-time record (\$885 million), and constituted the second largest source of Communist economic assistance.
-Romania, Czechoslovakia and Poland were the largest East European donors with the aid focus primarily on Argentina (\$200 million), Syria (\$185 million), Guinea (\$80 million) and Bangladesh (\$76 million). - 16.
+- 15. Collectively, East European extensions at \$621 million were above the 1973 level but under the 1972 all-time record (\$885 million), and constituted the second largest source of Communist economic assistance.
+Rumania, Czechoslovakia and Poland were the largest East European donors with the aid focus primarily on Argentina (\$200 million), Syria (\$185 million), Guinea (\$80 million) and Bangladesh (\$76 million). - 16.
 Cumulative East European pledges during 1954-1974 reached \$5.5 billion.
 During the last five years, annual pledges averaged around \$540 million. - 17.
 PRC commitments of \$200 million were lower than in any year since the revival of Peking's aid programme in 1970, and well below the \$525 million annual average in the period 1971-1973.
 As usual, the PRC concentrated on sub-Saharan Africa, except for a \$25 million grant to Laos, Peking's first aid accord with the coalition government.
 At the end of 1974, global PRC aid commitments stood at \$3.4 billion.

-ECONOMIC ASSISTANCE (Drawings) C.
+C. ECONOMIC ASSISTANCE (Drawings)